 300 AD to 1306

-During the time the
+When time the

-Erinviene's stayed on the west coast of Scotland they built Irving
+Erinviene's stayed on the west coast of Scotland they, built Irving

 castle, which later became the Town of Irving, and named the Irving